ericallam/docrails/guides/source/constant_autoloading_and_reloading.md

 Admin.name # => "Admin"
 ```

 WARNING.
-The execution context of a block passed to `Class.new` or `Module.new`
-is not entirely equivalent to the one of the body of the definitions using the
-`class` and `module` keywords.
-But both idioms result in the same constant
+The execution context of a block passed to `Class.new` or `Module.new` is not entirely equivalent to the one of the body of the definitions using the `class` and `module` keywords.
+But both idioms result in the same constant assignment.
-assignment.

-Thus, when one informally says "the `String` class", that really means: the
-class object stored in the constant called "String" in the class object stored
-in the `Object` constant. `String` is otherwise an ordinary Ruby constant and
-everything related to constants applies to it, resolution algorithms, etc.
+Thus, when one informally says "the `String` class", that really means: the class object stored in the constant called "String" in the class object stored in the `Object` constant. `String` is otherwise an ordinary Ruby constant and everything related to constants such as resolution algorithms applies to it.

 Likewise, in the controller